ontodev/robot/docs/export.md

 By default, cell values are rendered with the label of the corresponding OWLObject (an entity, an expression, or an annotation value).

 You can render entities by other values by including a special tag after the column name.
-To render by CURIE, include `[ID]`.
+To render by ID/CURIE, include `[ID]`.
 To render by IRI, include `[IRI]`:

     robot export --input nucleus_part_of.owl \
       --header "LABEL|SubClass Of [ID]|SubClass Of [IRI]" \
       --exclude-anonymous true \
       --export results/nucleus-iris.csv

-These tags should not be used with the following default columns: `LABEL`, `CURIE`, `IRI`, as they will not change the rendered values.
+These tags should not be used with the following default columns: `LABEL`, `ID`, `IRI`, as they will not change the rendered values.

 ### Preparing the Ontology